 It is healthy to seek emotional help.
 In fact, having a strong social network of family, friends, neighbors, and/or peers improves your ability to cope with life’s stressors.
 Your network need not be large, quality is more important.

 A recent study found that college students tend to perform better in their studies when they receive more emotional support from their significant others (Roksa & Kinsley, 2019).
-Since adjusting to college can be hard, sharing a student’s good and bad experiences will help a lot in easing the burden.
+Since adjusting to college can be hard, sharing a student's good and bad experiences will help a lot in easing the burden.
+And this is simply one of the best ways how to relieve stress for students as it works for many people in many different cultures and contexts.

 Studies indicate that emotional support from family is the most helpful in alleviating college-related stress of students.
 Emotional support from parents and siblings is found to be helpful to a student's academic performance since it expedites increased student engagement and fosters psychological well-being (Harper et al., 2012).